-It’s more of an attempt to educate VPN users, rookies and professionals alike, but also let them keep in touch with the latest developments in cyber security and keep up-to-date with the most recent changes in the product they’re using (i.e. CyberGhost).
+It’s more of an attempt to educate VPN users, rookies and professionals alike, but also let them keep in touch with the latest developments in cybersecurity and remain up to date with the most recent changes in the product they’re using (i.e., CyberGhost).

 Preparing the tests and tools

-Not one single VPN service ever will receive special treatment regarding our tests, because we value honesty and transparency, and we need to keep you informed of the potential risks you’re subjecting yourself to whenever you decide to use one VPN service over another one.
+Not a single VPN service ever will receive special treatment regarding our tests.
+That is because we value honesty and transparency, and we need to keep you informed of the potential risks you’re subjecting yourself to whenever you decide to use one VPN service over another.

-Whenever testing a VPN service, we’re taking two things into consideration: “Is it safe?” and “Is it fast?”, specifically in that order.
-We believe that no matter how fast a VPN service is, if it’s not secure and your data leaks, it is pointless to use it in the first place, since the main purpose of a VPN is to provide you with online privacy and security.
+Whenever testing a VPN service, we’re considering two things: “Is it safe?” and “Is it fast?”, especially in that order.
+We believe that no matter how fast a VPN service is, it is pointless to use it in the first place if it’s not secure and your data leaks, since the main purpose of a VPN is to provide you with online privacy and security.

 Therefore, we’re going to focus more on the security side of things a great deal, then see what can be done about the speed.
 It’s only fair that way.

-It is worth mentioning that the tools we’re going to use for CyberGhost are the same as the ones we’re using for other services as well.
-Security-wise, we rely on the IPX website and regarding speed we decided that the fast.com service that Netflix has to offer has the most accurate results.
+It is worth mentioning that the tools we’re going to use for CyberGhost VPN are the same as the ones we’re using for other services as well.
+Security-wise, we rely on the services that we’ve mentioned in this article, since they proved to be reliable throughout our reviews.